-Our mission is to provide technical assistance, service and support to local educational agencies and schools to ensure equitable access to an excellent education for every child.
+In supporting the Arizona Department of Education's misson, our purpose is to provide technical assistance, service and support to local educational agencies and schools to ensure equitable access to an excellent education for every child.

-Our unit is proud to support Arizona’s schools, educators and families.
+Our unit is proud to support Arizona's schools, educators and families.
 In collaboration with the rest of the Arizona Department of Education, our team members are dedicated to providing prompt, accurate and friendly service to all LEAs with grant applications, approvals and revisions.
-We are available for training, technical assistance, monitoring
+We are available for training, technical assistance, and monitoring.

 How do you calculate school site poverty percentage for FY22?

-For your FY22 Consolidated Grant Application, USED has given LEAs permission to use old year poverty counts (low-income data) if that year’s data is more advantageous to the LEA, with a goal of providing the most accurate poverty percentage for the LEA given the challenges of COVID-19.
+For your FY22 Consolidated Grant Application, USED has give LEAs permission to use old year poverty counts (low-income data) if that year's data is more advantageous to the LEA, with a goal of providing the most accurate poverty percentage for the LEA given the challenges of COVID-19.

 On the School Eligibility Page, LEAs may use EITHER FY21 (SY20-21) OR FY20 (SY19-20) low-income data, whichever is most advantageous to the LEAs poverty percentage.
-Pay close attention to rank and serve as the poverty percentage will have an impact. *The same year (either FY21 or FY20) must be used to calculate the poverty percentage for each funded site within the LEA.
+Pay close attention to rank and serve as the poverty percentage will have an impact. *The same year (either FY21 or FY20) must be used to calculate the poverty percentage or each funded site within the LEA.

-On the Poverty Criteria Page, LEAs will verify which data they have used to determine their low-income count.
+On the Poverty Criteria Page, LEA's will verify which data they have used to determine their low-income count.
 If the LEA has chosen to use FY20 (SY19-20) low income data, there will be a document to complete in Title I-A Related Documents.

 Private schools have the same option, to use EITHER FY21 (SY20-21) OR FY20 (SY19-20) low-income data, whichever is more advantageous.
-Private schools do not have to use the same year or poverty criteria as their corresponding LEA.
+Pirvate schools do not have to use the same year or poverty criteria as their corresponding LEA.

 If an LEA would like to add a funded Title I school site to their School Eligibility Page, that school site (entity) must have had 40% or more poverty in FY21.
 To have the entity added, the LEA needs to contact Grants Management via a ticket to request this entity be added.
 Grants Management will research to determine if it is a valid request.
 Final approval will come through School Finance at ADE.